 Using and Evaluating Supporter Forms

-Supporter forms are a great way for folks to organize their friends, family, and personal networks and raise money for your campaign or organization.
-You can make fundraising on your behalf easy for your champions by setting up the branding and/or content that their supporter forms will use.
+Supporter forms are an excellent way for folks to organize their friends, family, and personal networks and raise money for your campaign or organization.
+You can make fundraising on your behalf easy for your champions by setting up the branding or content on your supporter forms.
 Here’s how!